documentationfor yFiles for HTML 3.0.0.1

 Here we discuss the graph model which is used internally by the layout algorithms.
 We also show how to implement custom layout stages.

-This section describes the graph model of the layout part of yFiles.
-You’ll have to work with this model only if you implement your own ILayoutAlgorithm, ILayoutStage, or another type from the layout part.
-The section Applying an Automatic Layout describes how to apply an automatic layout to an IGraph or GraphComponent.
+This section describes the graph model used by the layout part of yFiles.
+You only need to understand this model if you implement your own ILayoutAlgorithm, ILayoutStage, or another type from the layout part.
+Applying an Automatic Layout describes how to apply an automatic layout to an IGraph or GraphComponent.

 Compared to IGraph, the most important similarities and differences of the layout graph are:

 • Both implement a directed graph with nodes and directed edges.
-Edges can be self-loops (the source and target is the same) and there is no restriction on the number of edges connecting the same two nodes from a graph.
+Edges can be self-loops (where the source and target are the same), and there is no restriction on the number of edges connecting the same two nodes from a graph.

-• Both provide similar methods to work with the graph structure, for example to created and delete nodes and edges, and to iterate the incoming and outgoing edges of a node.
+• Both provide similar methods to work with the graph structure, for example, to create and delete nodes and edges, and to iterate the incoming and outgoing edges of a node.

-• Both support grouped nodes, but the realization is quite different.
+• Both support grouped nodes, but the realization is somewhat different.

-• In Graph and LayoutGraph, ports are not distinct graph elements.
+• In LayoutGraph, ports are not distinct graph elements.
 Instead, the location of ports are part of the path of an edge, and the desired placement can be specified with Port Candidates.